krussll/etsysimplicity/_posts/2020-09-30-what-the-stamp-means-on-lawn-bowls.md

 <img src="/assets/images/lawn-bowls-stamp/new-stamp-expiry.png" alt="" height="200px" style="max-height: 200px;" />

+This is the year the bowl requires re-testing.
+It is the last two digits of the year, so in this example, our bowl would need to be re-tested in 2021.

-We suggest competitive bowlers get their bowls checked regularly as wear on the running surface of the bowl will straighten the run of the bowl.
+I would recommend that competitive bowlers get their bowls checked regularly, as wear on the running surface of the bowl can make the bowl run slightly staighter.

 ## The Trademark

 <img src="/assets/images/lawn-bowls-stamp/new-stamp-registered.png" alt="" height="200px" style="max-height: 200px;" />

 The “R” shows that the stamp is a registered trademark.
+This will always be present, but doesn't have any baring on the use of the bowl.

 ## The Standard

 <img src="/assets/images/lawn-bowls-stamp/new-stamp-standard.png" alt="" height="200px" style="max-height: 200px;" />

-Prior to the 2002 introduction of the World Bowls stamp, bowls were stamped with the stamps of the International Bowling Board and prior to 1988 bowls had the stamp of the major countries.
+Prior to the 2002 introduction of the World Bowls stamp, bowls were stamped with the stamps of the International Bowling Board, and prior to 1988 bowls had the stamp of the major country from which the tester was from.
+This was changed in 2013 so that all bowls had the same standard.

+All bowls using the new style stamp will Be stamped with "WB" to indicate it was tested to the World Bowls standard.

 ## The Manufacturer/Tester